Infosys Data Management System aids crop seed selection

 The crop seed breeding program requires specialized skills and is highly people-centric, which makes it time-consuming and difficult to manage.
 The global breeding program involves collaborating with external agencies that provide the germplasm and analytical laboratories which provide testing services.
 Data collected from multiple sources need to be analyzed quickly and in a unified manner for effective decision-making.
 However, the crop seed research data was stored in Excel files and MS Access database, without an efficient process flow in place.
 Scientists often spent hours to collect the required data for analysis and carried out the analysis in Microsoft Excel.

-Absence of a robust automated system for data collection, management and analysis resulted in the loss of time and effort and an inefficient decision-making process.
-Consequently, it took the client 12-13 years to create a new variety.
+Absence of a robust automated system for data collection, management, and analysis resulted in the loss of time and effort and an inefficient decision-making process.
+Consequently, it took the client 12 – 13 years to create a new variety.
 The client wanted this time to be reduced through process improvements.

-A multi-disciplinary project team of domain consultants, technical architects and data architects from Infosys worked with the client’s scientists and IT team to create the Agronomic Research Management System (ARMS), a web-based solution using Microsoft .NET technology to address the data management and analysis needs.
+A multi-disciplinary project team of domain consultants, technical architects, and data architects from Infosys worked with the client’s scientists and IT team to create the Agronomic Research Management System (ARMS), a Web-based solution using the Microsoft .NET technology to address data management and analysis needs.

-Infosys’ analysis revealed that the client’s data could be viewed only in two ways:
+Analysis revealed that the client’s data could be viewed only in two ways:

 - Recent – the most recent harvest – up to one year